You found our list of the best virtual field trips.

 The crew here at TeamBuilding recently embarked on a virtual tour of Black Broadway in Washington DC and an online Harry Potter tour of Edinburgh, Scotland.
 Our team thoroughly enjoyed both tours and learned a lot.

 Many online field trips focus on learning about history.
 You and your class can visit significant sites all around the world and learn how these locations shaped modern history.

 Here is a short list of historical sites with online experiences:

-There are many other historically significant locations you can visit through the world wide web.
+There are many other historically significant locations you can visit online.

-Some schools give students the option to vote on the yearly field trip, letting the majority decide the destination.
+Some schools give students options to vote on the yearly field trip.
 Since online field trips use minimal time and resources, every student can design a dream trip.
-Instead of organizing a virtual trip for your students, you can assign the planning to your students.
-Every classmate can design an itinerary by using Google Tour Creator.
+Instead of organizing a virtual trip yourself, you can assign the planning to your students.
+Every participant can design an itinerary by using Google Tour Creator.

 Most of these virtual field trips are available to anyone, and are free to access, meaning your students can visit or revisit the sites anytime.
-To make your online field trip day extra special, seek out guide-led, live, interactive experiences so that your students can hold conversations with an expert.
-You can also supplement the trip with assignments and fun activities.
+To make your activity extra special, seek out guide-led, live, interactive experiences so that your students can hold conversations with an expert.
+You can also supplement the trip with assignments and fun games.